lubiah/kudadamold/src/routes/blog/_blog/adding-matomo-website/index.md

-So am going to show a pretty easy way to install Matomo analytics on CPanel using the Softacalous application installer.
+So am going to show a pretty easy way to install Matomo analytics on CPanel using the Softaculous application installer.

 ## Steps To Install